toolleeo/cli-apps/README.md

 ## <a name="productivity"></a>Productivity

-A set of tools for improving own productivity that do not deserve (at the moment) a specific category.
+Applications for improving own productivity that do not deserve (at the moment) a specific category; e.g., resume generators and mind maps.

 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.
 * [classis](https://github.com/ginschel/classis) - An easy CLI for the terminal fans out there who want to access Open Assistant's API through the terminal or want to use the API in their own aplications.